nypublicradio/audiogram/SERVER.md

 The flip side is that you probably want to make sure other people CAN'T access it.
 Otherwise a random person (or more likely a random robot) can view your Audiogram editor in their browser, and possibly spam it or worse.
 The simplest way to do this is to limit access by IP address so that, for example, only computers in your office can access it.
 But you can also add whatever authentication middleware you want.
 For some thoughts on how to do that, check out the [Developer Notes](DEVELOPERS.md#require-users-to-log-in).

-If you've set `redisHost` to a specific destination, you also need to make sure that all your instances can connect to it over port 6379.
+If you've set `redisHost` to a specific remote destination, you also need to make sure that all your instances can connect to it over port 6379.

 ## Advanced customization